 Because there are so many ways in which water can enter your crawlspace, and sometimes the source is not always obvious, you should have a professional determine the cause of the water intrusion before taking any remediation action.

 If the source of the water is not addressed, water will continue to enter your crawlspace and can lead to mold growth or structural damage.

-The next steps will vary based on construction of the crawlspace, the source of the water, and how long the water was present in the crawlspace.
-Excess water will be removed, the crawlspace will be dried using a dehumidifier and/or fans, and steps will need to be taken to prevent air from the crawlspace from entering the home above.
+The next steps will vary based on the construction of the crawlspace, the source of the water, and how long the water was present in the crawlspace.
+After removing excess water, the crawlspace is dried using a dehumidifier and/or fans.
+Then, steps are taken to prevent air from the crawlspace from entering the home above.
 If mold is present, it too will need to be removed.

 Once Things Are Dry

 Once things are dry, you may want to consider installing a moisture barrier in your crawlspace, or having a damaged moisture barrier replaced.
 This will help prevent water from entering your crawlspace.